editicalu/nordselect/README.md

 ## Arch Linux

-If you're on Arch Linux, you can install the [`nordselect` AUR package](https://aur.archlinux.org/packages/nordselect).
+Nordselect is available for Arch Linux as the [`nordselect` AUR package](https://aur.archlinux.org/packages/nordselect).

+If you don't want to compile this program (which can take a while if you're compiling from scratch), you can use my [custom repository](https://ear.wardsegers.be) and install a precompiled binary.
+The repo only supports x86_64.

 ## Using Cargo